Get the Support You Need

 Safehub sensors have been measuring earthquakes since 2016.
 Customers have been using the technology since 2019.

-Safehub has installed sensors in buildings in the United States (including California, Alaska, Oregon, Utah, New York, and Tennessee), Canada, Costa Rica, Mexico, Japan, The Philippines, and Italy.
+Safehub has installed sensors in buildings in the United States (including AL, AR, CA, HI, MS, OK, OR, TN, UT, WA), Canada, Cayman Islands, Chile, Costa Rica, Greece, Mexico, Israel, Italy, Japan, Indonesia, New Zealand, The Philippines, Puerto Rico, Romania, Turkey, and United Arab Emirates.

 Yes, the Platform allows users to simulate historic and hypothetical earthquakes that can be used for scenario planning and staff training purposes.

-The sensor records 1) ground and building response to earthquakes, and 2) the natural vibration frequencies of the structure on a continual basis.
+The sensor records the ground and building response to earthquakes.
 When an earthquake occurs, the ground and building response is compared to vulnerability information for that structure to predict damage.
-Further, the natural frequencies can be compared before and after the event; changes in frequency provide more information about potential damage.

 In general, for one- and two-story buildings, one device should be installed at the lowest point of the building that has sufficient cellular service.
 For buildings with three stories and above, Safehub recommends installing two or more devices.
 In buildings over three stories, at a minimum, one device should be installed at the lowest point of the building that has sufficient cellular service and one should be placed on the highest floor possible.